-House watches are only available for residents in Dublin’s police jurisdiction.
-Click the District Map to make sure you are in Dublin’s jurisdiction and to find out what district number you are in (you will need this for the house watch form)
+House watches are only available for City of Dublin residents.
+Click on the District Map to make sure you are in the City of Dublin and to find your district number (you will need this for the house watch form).

 - House watches can only be scheduled for a minimum of 3 days (72 hours) and can be set for an unlimited amount of days.

 - The residence must be vacant for the duration of leave in order to obtain a housewatch.
 If someone will be staying at the residence, we CANNOT accept your house watch.

 - To begin a house watch, click on the appropriate link below

 - To cancel a house watch, click on the appropriate link below or contact 614.889.1112 at any time during the day/night to confirm cancellation.

 Vehicle Lockout Assistance